Andy Foster

-Biography
+Foster has described himself as a "Bluegreen", a conservative environmentalist.

-Early life
+Early life and family

 Foster was born on 21 December 1961 in Pembury, Kent, England, and moved with his family to New Zealand aged 5, originally settling in the Wellington suburbs of Ngaio and Khandallah before becoming a long-term Karori resident.
 He became a naturalised New Zealand citizen in 1978.
-Foster later studied at Victoria University of Wellington, gaining a Bachelor of Arts in history and economic history and a Bachelor of Commerce in business management.
+Foster attended Wellington College and later studied at Victoria University of Wellington, gaining a Bachelor of Arts in history and economic history and a Bachelor of Commerce in business management.

-Political career

-Local body politics
+He shares two children with his wife, Ann.